 We hosted this panel in California and Dr.s Dalcour and Downing give a wonderful exposition on this text.
 Please watch and listen several times.
-We’ve posted this also on the church site, feel free to share it.
+Feel free to share it.

 What John 3:16 Really Says